mintuchel/lazy-rabbit/README.md

 ### 4. Build Message Consumers by Extending the Base Worker

 The base Worker class provides a structured foundation for creating message consumers.
 By extending it, you can easily define the exchange, queue to listen to specific messages.
 Routing key-based handler registration is supported, allowing a single worker to dynamically process multiple tasks.
-Simply inherit, configure and register handlers - no boilerplate required.
+Simply inherit, configure and register handlers - _no boilerplate required_.

 ### 5. Dynamic Handler Registration & RoutingKey-Based Dispatch